curvenote/notebooks-in-publishing/02-notebooks-as-jats.md

 ### Multiple Outputs

-For cells with multiple outputs, these should be included in the single `<sec sec-type="notebook-output">` with each element in that list having a specific, numbered ID starting at zero such that it can be referred to independently.
-In this way downstream viewing application can refer to either the entire cell, the outputs only, or a single output in the list.
+Cells with multiple outputs should contain each output as a `<sec sec-type="notebook-output">`, these are nested inside of the `<sec sec-type="notebook-code">` and should be in the same order as the original notebook.
+Each output should include an ID so downstream applications can refer to either the entire cell or a single output in the list.

 ```xml
 <sec id="nb1-cell-3" sec-type="notebook-code">